Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Abstract

 \section{Abstract}

-This paper addresses the problem of dual-technology scheduling in hybrid Internet of Things (IoT) networks that integrate Optical Wireless Communication (OWC) alongside Radio Frequency (RF).
-We begin by formulating a Mixed-Integer Nonlinear Programming (MINLP) model that jointly considers throughput maximization and delay minimization between access points and IoT nodes under energy and link availability constraints.
+This paper addresses the problem of dual-technology scheduling in hybrid Internet-of-things (IoT) networks that integrate Optical Wireless Communication (OWC) alongside Radio Frequency (RF).
+We begin by presenting an optimization formulation that jointly considers throughput maximization and delivery-based Age of Information (AoI) minimization between access points and IoT nodes under energy and link availability constraints.
 However, given the intractability of solving such NP-hard problems at scale and the impractical assumption of full channel observability, we propose the Dual-Graph Embedding with Transformer (DGET) framework, a supervised multi-task learning architecture combining a two-stage Graph Neural Networks (GNNs) with a Transformer-based encoder.
 The first stage employs a transductive GNN that encodes the known graph topology and initial node and link states (e.g., energy levels, available links, and queued transmissions).
 The second stage introduces an inductive GNN for temporal refinement, which learns to generalize these embeddings to the evolved states of the same network, capturing changes in energy and queue dynamics over time, by aligning them with ground-truth scheduling decisions through a consistency loss.
 These enriched embeddings are then processed by a classifier for the communication links with a Transformer encoder that captures cross-link dependencies through multi-head self-attention via classification loss.
-A further post-processing step refines these predictions using a top-2 feasibility check to further ensure valid link allocations.
-Simulation results show that hybrid RF-OWC networks outperform standalone RF systems by handling higher traffic loads more efficiently and reducing the Age of Information (AoI) by up to $20\%$, all while maintaining comparable energy consumption.
+Simulation results show that hybrid RF-OWC networks outperform standalone RF systems by handling higher traffic loads more efficiently and reducing AoI by up to $20\%$, all while maintaining comparable energy consumption.
 The proposed DGET framework, compared to traditional optimization-based methods, achieves near-optimal scheduling with over $90\%$ classification accuracy, reduces computational complexity, and demonstrates higher robustness under partial channel observability.